Caring for Button Rock Preserve

 -

-Final Draft of Button Rock Preserve Management Plan Now Available to View
+Button Rock Preserve Management Plan Now Available to View

 Button Rock Preserve is the only protected preserve in Longmont’s system of open spaces, natural areas and parks.
 The purpose of Button Rock Preserve is to protect Longmont’s primary municipal drinking water supply which also means protecting the incredible biodiversity found throughout the Preserve’s 2,671 acres, 13 drainage basins, 14 ecological systems and two source water reservoirs.
 Today, visitor use numbers (people and cars) are much higher than they were when the Preserve first opened in the 1960s and when Preserve rules were last updated in the 1990s.